+So tell our followers a little bit about yourself!
 My name is T’Neil Walea - I am the wife of Tyler and the mother of Paisley and L’Wren.
 I am Pastor’s wife of First Church and Program Manager for IBM Center of Excellence.

+I have a feeling that you love coffee, just about as much as we do here at MOD.
+So share with us what your favorite coffee is...
 My favorite coffee is an Ethiopian bean made with a French press.
 Strong and black - as all coffee should be.
 However - My order at Starbucks is a quad grande cappuccino.

 You recently shared with your Instagram followers you preparing dinner, what is your favorite meal to prepare?

 I love cooking anything - it requires my complete attention, therefore, it relaxes me.
 My favorite meal to make is Italian food - homemade pasta with a raging sauce.
 Or!
 Asian food - I found a cookbook from Jean Georges and I am currently cooking my way through it.
 It’s so fun!

 Where and how do you work best?
 I work with checklists and to do lists in my office ar the church.
 I’m not a procrastinator but I do require a schedule to ensure I complete all my tasks.
 I love checking things off a list.
 It’s rewarding.
 I get to work for IBM from my church office so it’s perfect.
 Such a God thing!